 The Benedictine life is both ordinary and human, extraordinary and divine.
 It is ordinary and human because St. Benedict in his Rule encourages us to get on with the business of monastic life; it is extraordinary and divine because it is a response to a call from God and it is a life lived for others.
 Welcome to St. Scholastica Priory, a community of sisters located in Petersham, Massachusetts.

-On October 20, 2012, two public conferences for the Year of Faith were hosted by St. Mary’s Monastery and St. Scholastica Priory.
+On April 20, 2013, two public conferences for the Year of Faith were hosted by St. Mary’s Monastery and St. Scholastica Priory.
 To listen to them click here:

 Love and prayers always,

 Mother Mary Elizabeth and all